martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ### Values

-Values are constant variables which never change value (are 'immuatable').
+Values are constant variables which never change value (are 'immutable').
 They are defined with the `let` keyword.
 Attempts to change the value of a constant will fail at *compile time*

 ```swift
 let name = "Richard"